devSchacht/essential-image-optimization/app/partials/book.md

 ### <a id="butteraugli" href="#butteraugli">Butteraugli</a>

-[Butteraugli](https://github.com/google/butteraugli) is a project by Google that estimates the point when a human might notice the point of image degradation (the psychovisual similarity) of two images.
+[Butteraugli](https://github.com/google/butteraugli) is a project by Google that estimates the point when a person may notice visual image degradation (the psychovisual similarity) of two images.
 It gives a score for the images that is reliable in the domain of barely noticeable differences.
 Butteraugli not only gives a scalar score, but also computes a spatial map of the level of differences.
 While SSIM looks at the aggregate of errors from an image, Butteraugli looks at the worst part.

 <figure>
 <picture>